Yaseenkhan7/aws-kubernetes-gitops-platform/README.md

 # Production-Grade Kubernetes Platform on AWS

-This repository contains all the configuration and source code for a comprehensive, production-grade Kubernetes platform built on AWS.
-The entire platform is designed to be managed through Infrastructure as Code (IaC) and a GitOps workflow.
+This project implements a Kubernetes GitOps platform for deploying and managing containerized applications using DevOps practices.
+It combines Terraform, Amazon EKS, Docker, Kubernetes, Helm, and Argo CD to automate infrastructure provisioning and application delivery, The entire platform is designed to be managed through Infrastructure as Code (IaC) and a GitOps workflow.

 ## Architecture